 The first place in the Bible we see this name of God is in Judges 6:11-24.
 The whole story of Gideon continues through chapter 8, but this is where the Angel of the Lord appears to him and says, “The LORD is with you, mighty warrior.”
 The Angel calls him this even though Gideon is hiding, threshing wheat down in a wine press instead of out in the open (you can see it on the left in the painting).
 By the end of the conversation, Gideon realized that he was talking with the Angel of the Lord (God), face to face!
 Gideon thought he would die because of that, but the Angel said to him, “Peace to you.
 Don’t be afraid for you will not die.”
 Gideon built an altar and called it Yahweh Shalom, the Lord is Peace.
 Perhaps he built it as a memorial and reminder of what God had told him.

 God is the only One Who can give real peace.
 I’m not talking about the kind of peace that comes from not having wars, or not having upsetting circumstances in your life.
 God can give spiritual peace even when it is not peaceful on the outside.
 The hymn “It Is Well With My Soul” came to mind as I was thinking about peace.
 Horatio Spafford wrote it in 1873 as he passed the spot where his four daughters perished when the ship they and their mother were traveling on, sank.
 He was on the way to his wife, to bring her home.
-He and his wife had lost their only son a year or two earlier.
+They had two more daughters and a son after this event.
+They lost their only son as a child.
 Here are the words to the hymn:

 When peace, like a river, attendeth my way, When sorrows like sea billows roll; Whatever my lot, Thou hast taught me to say, It is well, it is well with my soul.